District : Sunnyside Unified School District

 Related Tags : Connectivity

 Sunnyside Unified School District in Tucson, Arizona, is an example of a district pursuing strategies to connect students when they are off campus.
-With its 19 schools, Sunnyside is the 13th largest school district in the state.
+It is the 13th largest school district of the state with 19 schools.
 Nearly 90% of the district’s 17,265 students identify as Hispanic.
 Additionally, nearly 30% of the student population are classified as English language learners, and 14% of the population receive special education services.

 When it came time for students to complete their academic work outside of school using district-provided devices, Sunnyside realized it faced a challenge.
-Many families within the the district (where approximately 86% of students are eligible for free or reduced price meals) could not afford Internet access at home.
+Many families within the the district could not afford Internet access at home.
+Approximately 86% of students are eligible for free or reduced price meals.
 This issue was exacerbated by the lack of infrastructure to provide adequate connectivity, given the expansive geography the district serves.